Cheltenham Connect has been set up as an unincorporated membership association and is run entirely by local volunteers.

 To send you joining instructions for events

-If you are yet to become a customer but have expressed an interest in what we can offer, then we will use your personal data to:
+If you have expressed an interest in what we can offer, then we will use your personal data to:

 Send you invitations to relevant events